srodier1/Data_Course_RODIER/README.md

 I am going to attempt to remove this git add
 I will conquer you github repository
 .
-I don't know what I'm doing and I know it, therefore I am a scientist
+I don't know what I'm doing and I know it, therefore I am a scientist I dont know what I am doing, and I know it, therefore I am a scientist